viettu-bic/smart-contract-action/docs/namespaces/controller/HandlesController.md

 Allows the operator to claim tokens sent to the contract by mistake.

-_Generates a unique hash for a handle request operation based on multiple parameters._
+_Generates a unique hash for a handle request operation based on multiple parameters. if tx is commit, its require commit duration > validUntil - validAfter because requirement can flexibly collects and beneficiaries_

 #### Parameters